What happens when you don’t renew your insurance policy

 Here's a look at the specifics of the story, along with an overview of what happens when you let your business's insurance policy lapse.

-Here are a few examples of what happens if you let your business insurance expire.
+Examples of what happens if you let your business insurance expire:

-- General Liability Insurance: A client visiting your office on a rainy day slips on the slick floor, falls, and breaks a wrist.
+General liability insurance.
+A client visiting your office on a rainy day slips on the slick floor, falls, and breaks a wrist.
 She sues you for medical bills, which total $7,500.
-With GLI in place, your policy would cover the cost; without it, you'd have to dip into your bank account.
+With general liability coverage in place, your policy would cover the cost.
+Without it, you'd have to dip into your bank account.

-- Property Insurance: Spoiler alert!
-And by "spoiler," I mean "lightning."
-The rainy day turns into a thundery night, but you're super-busy, so you work through the storm.
-Around 11 pm, there's a power surge and your computer is (gasp) fried.
+Property insurance.
+The rainy day turns into a thundery night, but you're busy, so you work through the storm.
+Around 11 p.m., there's a power surge and your computer is fried.
 Completely dead.
 What's worse, you haven't backed anything up all week.
 You're now faced with the daunting task of not only redoing all the work you completed in the last week but also purchasing a new machine to do it on.

-- Errors and Omissions Insurance: Remember all the work you lost during the power surge?
-You're able to recover (phew), but you end up missing a few important client deadlines.
-Most of your clients are understanding, but one is not — your tardiness cost her a major account, and now she's suing you for damages.
-Without E&O Insurance, you'll have to pay for your own legal defense — not to mention any damages the judge determines you're responsible for.
+Errors and omissions insurance.
+Remember all the work you lost during the power surge?
+You're able to recover, but you end up missing a few important client deadlines.
+Most of your clients are understanding, but one is not – your tardiness cost her a major account, and now she's suing you for damages.
+Without E&O insurance, you'll have to pay for your own legal defense – not to mention any damages the judge determines you're responsible for.
 With an E&O policy, though, you can rest easy knowing that your bases are covered.

-- Workers' Compensation Insurance: Oh, no. When the customer goes down in your rain-wet office, your trusty assistant runs to help her up.
+Workers' compensation insurance.
+When the customer goes down in your rain-wet office, your trusty assistant runs to help her up.
 She keeps her footing (and calms the customer down), but pulled a muscle in her back in the process.
 At first, she thinks she's okay, but then calls you the next day because she can't get out of bed.
-Yikes.
-Her doctor insists on an MRI, and while she's okay, the medical bills and prescription painkillers top $3,000.
-Without Workers' Comp, you'll be responsible for footing that bill yourself.
-Oh, and depending on where you live in the country, you could face fines and penalties for not carrying Workers' Comp, as well.
+Her doctor insists on an MRI, and while she's OK, the medical bills and prescription painkillers top $3,000.
+Without workers' comp, you'll be responsible for footing that bill yourself.
+Depending on where you live in the country, you could face fines and penalties for not carrying workers' comp, as well.